nasa/cumulus-orca/tasks/copy_to_glacier/README.md

   }
 }
 ```
+From the json file, the `filepath` shows the current S3 location of files that need to be copied over to glacier ORCA S3 bucket such as `"filename": "s3://orca-sandbox-protected/MOD09GQ/006/MOD09GQ.A2017025.h21v00.006.2017034065109.hdf"`.
 **Note:** We suggest that the `copy_to_glacier` task be placed any time after the `MoveGranulesStep`.
 It will propagate the input `granules` object as output, so it can be used as the last task in the workflow.
+See `schemas/input.json` for more information.

 ## Output

-The copy lambda will, as the name suggests, copy a file from its current some source destination.
+The copy lambda will, as the name suggests, copy a file from its current source destination.
 The destination location is defined as
 `${glacier_bucket}/${filepath}`, where `${glacier_bucket}` is pulled from your Cumulus `meta.bucket` config and `${filepath}` is pulled from the Cumulus granule object input.

-The output of this lambda is a dictionary with a `granules` and `copied_to_glacier` attributes:
+The output of this lambda is a dictionary with a `granules` and `copied_to_glacier` attributes.
+See `schemas/output.json` for more information.

 ```json
 {